Proceeds of Crime Fund

 The purpose of the Fund is to provide a range of targeted interventions that reduce violent crime, directly supporting Government Target 4.

-The Fund's Terms of Reference outlines seven key areas that support the administration of the Fund:
+The Fund's Terms of Reference (below) outlines key areas that support the administration of the Fund.
+Please read these before submitting an application and note they have been recently updated.

 Back to top